-\begin{itemize} \item \Cref{xenon-poisoning} investigates core reactivity under various power ramping scenarios, focusing on the introduction of negative reactivity during xenon poisoning \item \Cref{core-reactivity-flex-power} presents a reactivity margin degradation model adapted for flexible reactor power output \item \Cref{xenon-poisoning-parameters} derives reactivity dependent operational parameters, including limits on minimum generation level and downtime following a reactor shutdown \item \Cref{unit-commitment} integrates these constraints in a modified Unit Commitment (UC) formalism, embedding fuel cycle tracking.
-This section introduces novel constraints to the canonical UC model for nuclear representation \item \Cref{psudocode} presents the overall metaheuristic dispatch formalism in a structured pseudocode \end{itemize}
+\begin{itemize} \item \Cref{xenon-poisoning} investigates core reactivity under various power ramping scenarios, focusing on the introduction of xenon poisoning and the resulting negative reactivity. \item \Cref{core-reactivity-flex-power} presents a core reactivity margin degradation model adapted for flexible reactor power output. \item \Cref{xenon-poisoning-parameters} derives core reactivity dependent operational parameters, including limits on minimum generation level and downtime following a reactor shutdown. \item \Cref{unit-commitment} integrates these constraints in a modified unit commitment (UC) formalism, embedding fuel cycle tracking.
+This section introduces novel constraints to the canonical UC model for nuclear representation. \item \Cref{psudocode} presents the complete dispatch formalism in a structured algorithm. \end{itemize}